FactorySimPy/FactorySimPy/docs/basic_components.md

 SINK = SINK(
     env,                        # Simulation environment
-    id="SINK",                # Unique identifier for the  node in_edge_selection="FIRST",  # Policy or function to select incoming edge
+    id="SINK",                # Unique identifier for the  node in_edge_selection="RANDOM",  # Policy or function to select incoming edge

 )
 ```